 Mexico is integrated within the Central American Electrical Interconnection System (SIEPAC).
 The interconnection between Mexico and Guatemala is already fully operational, whilst that between Panama and Colombia is in the design phase; the extra-regional interconnection aims to establish a 98.6 kilometre long transmission line with a generation capacity of 400 KW.
 In addition to the Baja California-Sonora, Oaxaca-Mexico City and Baja California-Sonora transmission lines, Mexico is also finalising studies to auction two underwater transmission lines.

-This country profile is featured in the 2016 Hydropower Status Report.
-You can download the full report here.
+This country profile is featured in the 2018 Hydropower Status Report.
+Download the full report here.

 This profile was last updated in June 2018.